How To Find A Web Designer

 Step 5: Understand the Costs

 This is where many small businesses trip up.
-Designers can charge anywhere from a few hundred to several thousand pounds, depending on what you need.
+Designers can charge anywhere from a few hundred to several thousand pounds, depending on what you need, so it helps to compare what is actually included rather than assuming every quote covers the same level of work or support.

 Key questions to ask: